 I liken much of my travels to one giant scouting trip.
 I want to see as many places around the world as possible.
 But my ultimate intention is to come back to the best of the places and shoot in more depth.
-I have realised however that with the amount of places I’m seeing, I might not be able to come back to all the ones that interest me in one lifetime.
+I have realised however that with the amount of places I’m seeing, I won't be able to come back to all the ones that interest me in one lifetime.

 My solution to this strange dilemma has been to find some kind of balance.
 Once I’m interested in something, I slow down and dig deeper.
 I explore the subject from different angles.
 I shoot one, two days, look at the images, see what I could have done better and try to do better if I have a chance.
 Sometimes I might realise there's so much potential for a photo story that I must stay longer.
 Other times the scouting trip simply gets extended by a couple of days.